nevyangelova/token-list/README.md

-This is a Li.fi candidacy Token list application coding challenge
+This is a Li.fi API Token list coding challenge

 ## Getting Started